-Hiring a DRS retiree into a temporary appointment
+Hiring a DRS retiree into a temporary position

-DRS plan retirees may be appointed to hourly/temporary positions by following the normal temporary employment process.
+DRS plan retirees may be hired to hourly/temporary positions by following the normal temporary employment process.

 This page explains retiree reemployment requirement and is provided to assist you in understanding the rules that apply to the post-retirement employment of DRS plan retirees.
 However, if there is any discrepancy between this information and the current DRS rules, the DRS rules will prevail.